espressif/arduino-esp32/libraries/WiFi/examples/WiFiClient/README.md

 ## How to Use Example

-Flash this example and observer serial output.
-You can also take a look the values at [https://thingspeak.com/channels/2005329](https://thingspeak.com/channels/2005329)
+Flash this example and observe the serial output.
+You can also take a look at the values at [https://thingspeak.com/channels/2005329](https://thingspeak.com/channels/2005329)

 Please note that this public channel can be accessed by anyone and it is possible that more people will write their values.

 ### Configure the Project

-Change `SSID` and `password` to connect your WiFi.
+Change `SSID` and `password` to connect to your WiFi.
 Default values will allow you to use this example without any changes.
 If you want to use your own channel and you don't have one already follow these steps:

 * Create an account on [thingspeak.com](https://www.thingspeak.com).